harshitpaunikar1/data-driven-aid-allocation-model/.github/project-buildup-history.md

 - Task summary: Circled back: wrapped a repeated block in a helper function since it showed up three times.
 - Deliverable: Small fix, clean result.
+## 2022-06-28 - Day 5: Content outline

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to list the sections, messages, and data that need to appear in the project and make the whole thing feel less half baked.
+By now I had enough structure to keep going without staring at the screen too long, wich honestly helped a lot.
+This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
+- Deliverable: I wrapped up the day with content outline mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.